avo-hq/docs.avohq.io/docs/3.0/custom-asset-pipeline.md

 Under the hood Avo uses TailwindCSS 3.0 with the JIT engine and bundles the assets using [`jsbundling`](https://github.com/rails/jsbundling-rails) with `esbuild`.

-## Serving assets through a CDN?
+## Exclude servings Avo assets from a CDN?
-If you utilize a Content Delivery Network (CDN) for serving assets, it might be necessary to exclude Avo paths from the default asset host.
-The following code snippet demonstrates how to configure your Rails application to work with a CDN while excluding Avo paths.
+If you utilize a Content Delivery Network (CDN) for serving assets and you want to exclude Avo paths from the default asset host you may use the following code snippet.

 ```ruby
 config.action_controller.asset_host = Proc.new do |source|